rob-murray/ui-message-queue/README.md

 ```

 These are as follows:
-* outputElementId [OPTIONAL] - The ID of the element in the DOM to add messages to.
+* `outputElementId` - **[OPTIONAL]** - The ID of the element in the DOM to add messages to.
 If this is not found then ui-message-queue falls back to using the alert popup box
-* delay [OPTIONAL] - Time in milisecs to display each message for.
+* `delay` - **[OPTIONAL]** - Time in milisecs to display each message for.
 Throws "Invalid argument" Error if not numeric.
-Default val is 1000
+Default value is 1000 or 1 second.
-* emptyDisplayString [OPTIONAL] - This is message displayed when no messages are in the queue.
+* `emptyDisplayString` - **[OPTIONAL]** - This is message displayed when no messages are in the queue.
 Default val is "..."

-If no options passed then it throws "Missing arguments" Error.

-4) Create instance of object passing options
+4) Create instance of object passing options.

 ```javascript
   var messageQueue = new UiMessageQueue(options);
 ```

-5) Add messages to the queue
+5) Add messages to the queue.

 ```javascript
   messageQueue.push("Here is a message");